LiWentomng/BoxInstSeg/README.md

-## BoxInstSeg
 ## Introduction
-BoxInstSeg is an open-source toolbox that aims to provide state-of-the-art box-supervised instance segmentation algorithms.
+BoxInstSeg is a toolbox that aims to provide state-of-the-art box-supervised instance segmentation algorithms.
-It is built on top of [MMdetection](https://github.com/open-mmlab/mmdetection).
+It is built on top of [mmdetection](https://github.com/open-mmlab/mmdetection).
-The main branch works with Pytorch 1.6+ or higher (we recommend Pytorch 1.9)
+The main branch works with Pytorch 1.6+ or higher (we recommend Pytorch **1.9**)

-Welcome the contribution.

 ### Major features
-- **MMdetection feature inheritance**

-  This toolbox doesn't change the structure and codes of original MMdetection and the additive codes are under MMdetection logic.
-Therefore, it inherits all features from MMdetection.

 - **Support of instance segmentation with only box annotations**

    We implement multiple box-supervised instance segmentation methods in this toolbox,(*e.g.* BoxInst, DiscoBox).

+- **MMdetection feature inheritance**

+  This toolbox doesn't change the structure and logic of mmdetection.
+It inherits all features from MMdetection.

 ## Model Zoo
 <summary> Supported methods </summary>